jsdf/applescript-raytracer/README.md

 you can edit `renderConfig` property [defined at the top of raytracer.applescript](raytracer.applescript#L7) to adjust the resolution, rays per pixel, and max bounces per ray, which will substantially affect the time taken to render.

+you can also change the `randomSeed` property to generate a different random layout of the smaller spheres